telugutechvidya/cloudkart-microservices/docs/Installation/05-user.md

 ✅ Verified registration and login APIs
 ✅ Configured session-based authentication

-The User Service is now ready to handle user authentication for CloudKart.
+The User Service is now ready to handle user authentication for skillupworks.

 For issues or questions, refer to the [Troubleshooting Guide](#troubleshooting).